jonathanpenaloa/war-card-game/README.md

-☐ Technologies Used: List of the technologies used, e.g., JavaScript, HTML, CSS...
+☐ Technologies Used:

-- This UX was build with HTML and CSS.
+- HTML
+- CSS
-- FUnctionality was created witj JavaScript
+- JavaScript